Do the Digit Insurance

 • It strengthens your hip and leg muscles and allows you to be confident in the future while standing up or sitting down.

-Begin by sitting upright in a chair, holding a resistance band in front at chest height.
+Begin by sitting upright in a chair, holding a resistance band at chest height in front.
 Stretch the band horizontally by stretching your arms to the right and left.
 This should touch the centre of your breastbone or sternum.
-Go back to the starting point and repeat the exercise 10-15 times.
+Return to the starting point and repeat the exercise 10-15 times.

 • This exercise will improve your upper back muscles and enhance the upright standing posture of the shoulder blades.

-• In addition, this workout helps maintain the neutral spine posture during walking and standing and keeps body balance.
+• In addition, this workout helps maintain the neutral spine posture during walking and standing and keeps the body balanced.

 Balance Workout for Seniors